mc12345678/documentation/content/dev/code/notifiers.md

 *   &$observer - Reference to the observer class, used to generated a unique ID for the new listener
 *   $eventIDArray - An array of notifiers that this observer is listening for

-The update method is passed three parameters.
+Prior to Zen Cart 1.5.3, the update method is passed only three parameters.
 These are:

 *   &$callingClass - This is a reference to the class in which the event occurred, allowing you access to that class's variables
 *   $notifier - The name of the notifier that triggered the update (It is quite possible to observe more than one notifier)
-*   $paramsArray - Not Used Yet (for future)
+*   $paramsArray - Made available in Zen Cart 1.5.x and represents data that is passed to the notifier for read access only.

 NB!
 The observer/notifier system is written for an OOP-based application, as the observer expects to attach to a class that has notifiers within its methods.
 However a lot of the code within Zen Cart is still procedural in nature and not contained within a class.

+To further help with managing the information made available by the notifier system and specifically to manipulate data within methods of classes where variables are local, as of Zen Cart 1.5.3 up to 8 additional variables have been made available in a standard install.
+These additional variables are parameters made available to the notifier.

+Another change that was introduced into Zen Cart 1.5.3 and above was the ability to execute a class method that is identified using the notifier name as part of the method name.
+This is done by camelcasing the notifier which is to split the notifier name into the words between each underscore, capitalizing the first letter of each of those words and then combining them into a single word with the prefix of update.
+So the method for the notifier `NOTIFIER_CART_ADD_CART_END` could be `updateNotifierCartAddCartEnd` which is to take `NOTIFIER_CART_ADD_CART_END` split it up into 5 words, capitalize each and combining to give `NotifierCartAddCartEnd` and then to add the prefix `update` to give `updateNotifierCartAddCartEnd`.
+In Zen Cart 1.5.3 and above, if both the camelcased method and the `update` method exist in an observer class, then the camelcased method will be called.
+If the notifier code is applied to a system that does not recognize the camelcased method of execution, then the `update` method will be called.

+Therefore as of Zen Cart 1.5.3, the update method (or its camelcased observer method) is passed the following:

+*   &$callingClass - This is a reference to the class in which the event occurred, allowing you access to that class's variables
+*   $notifier - The name of the notifier that triggered the update (It is quite possible to observe more than one notifier)
+*   $paramsArray - Made available in Zen Cart 1.5.x and represents data that is passed to the notifier for read access only.
+*   &$param2 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param3 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param4 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param5 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param6 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param7 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param8 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.
+*   &$param9 - Made available beginning in Zen Cart 1.5.3 and allows access to edit the variable that is passed.

+Note that as of Zen Cart 1.5.3, if a parameter is not identified in the notifier that the value of the parameter will be null.
+Prior to Zen Cart 1.5.3, no value will be passed and if the observer class method does not have a default value, then an error will be thrown and execution stopped.

-To work around this, we added the 'stub' notifier class.
+To work around the procedural versus class monitoring of the notifier class, we added the 'stub' notifier class.
 So if you want to create an observer for a notifier that lies within procedural code (like in page headers) you should add the notifier into your myObserver class like this:

 ```
 class myObserver extends base {